What to Look for When Searching for Assisted Living in CT

 3. Size

-• Staff-to-resident ratio: How many staff members are there compared to the number of residents?
-Having more staff members usually means that residents are more likely to receive the medical care they need.
-If you or your loved one needs a higher level of care, this may be important to you.
+• Staff-to-resident ratio: Why is this ratio important?
+From daily wellness check-ins to medication management, having more staff members usually means that residents are more likely to receive greater consistency and frequency of care and attention.
+Especially if you or your loved one needs a higher level of care, this detail may be particularly important to you.

 4. Services